NomicFoundation/hardhat/docs/guides/mainnet-forking.md

 ## Resetting the fork

-You might want to reset the Hardhat Network without having to stop it, for example to start from the same state between different test fixtures.
-You can do this with the `hardhat_reset` method:
+You can manipulate forking during runtime to reset back to a fresh forked state, fork from another block number or disable forking by calling `hardhat_reset`:

 ```ts
 await network.provider.request({